 If the food you buy is non-perishable then this isn’t the biggest issue, but if it’s not, then you have to make sure you eat it.
 Otherwise, it will go off.

-This also applies to shop in service stations and eating out along the way.
+This also applies to shopping in service stations and eating out along the way.
 Too much of it will leave you with a hole in your wallet and more food than you can eat!